buy Bilas - Traditional Jewelry from Tribal-Artifacts.com

 Their black soot and oil base body paint is traditionally used by warriors to indicate power.
 They have accented the black with white skeleton designs plus tusked pig skulls for laplaps.
 Photograph by Scott Perry.

-Photographs copyright Carolyn Leigh and Scott Lewis Perry, 1998.
+Photographs copyright Scott Lewis Perry, 1998.

 More articles/photos of NEW GUINEA MASKS: